matteoLorenzini/SPARQL/Tutorial.md

 DESCRIBE <https://resource.swissartresearch.net/archivalobject/22453>
 ```
-# Gneric Overview about the triplestore
+# Overview of the triplestore

+Following queries are meant to provide the end user with a general overview of how data are structured in a triple store if you do not know how resources are structured.

 ## Show me all the graphs
 ```